WesternFriend/westernfriend.org/deploy.md

 - `USE_SPACES` - "True" or "False", whether to use DO Spaces for static files.
 In this case, use "True".
 - `AWS_S3_REGION_NAME` - use the region name selected when setting up the DO Spaces Storage Bucket
 - `AWS_STORAGE_BUCKET_NAME` - the name of the DO Storage Bucket for static files

+## Domain

+Add a domain name [under the app settings](https://docs.digitalocean.com/products/app-platform/how-to/manage-domains).
+Be sure to add a corresponding CNAME record to the domain DNS configuration.
+DNS settings are managed wherever the domain is registered.

 ## Initialize the App